 This is a guide of recommended courses that students could take to prepare for dental school.
 This is not an exhaustive list.
 You are responsible to check with the schools you wish to apply for specific requirements.
 Students should also check with individual schools if they intend to use AP or community college credits to see if those are accepted.

 Most dental schools require the Dental Admissions Test (DAT) as the entrance exam.
-DAT scores range from 1-30; a competitive score is 19 or higher.
-It is recommended students spend at least 200-250 hours studying over the course of a couple months.
 The DAT is a computer-based test offered year-round.
 Registration is required.

 Dental Schools highly consider your cumulative GPA as well as your prerequisite science GPA.
 Although most dental schools recommend at least a 3.0 GPA, the average GPA of accepted students is a 3.5 or more.